supertwist/scratchpad/README.md

 # scratchpad
-Workspace for sketching out some ideas.
+Workspace for sketching, research, and sharing ideas with colleagues.